Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 Xavier Futures Odds

-- The Musketeers have experienced the 64th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +3500.
+- Sportsbooks have moved the Musketeers' national championship odds up from +8000 at the beginning of the season to +4000.
+Among all teams in the country, that is the 64th-biggest change.

-- The implied probability of Xavier winning the national championship, based on its +3500 moneyline odds, is 2.8%.
+- Based on its moneyline odds, Xavier has a 2.4% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.